Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Market Square

 After visiting the Presidential Palace, I changed directions and walked back towards Castle Square.
-From Castle Square, I continued walking until I reached Market Square.
+From Castle Square, I continued walking until I reached Market Square (Rynek Starego Miasta).
 Warsaw’s Market Square is home to various shops, restaurants, and street vendors.

 Market Square - Warsaw Poland